Dispatches on Technology, Society, and Everything In Between

 War, Power, and the Rest of Us · March 4, 2026

 I am an academic.
 My job is to understand and teach new knowledge.
 And lately I find it increasingly hard to sit down and do any of that without the weight of what's happening in the world pressing down on my chest.
-One of the problems that's causing this is War.
-Witenssing wars from agressors like Russia, Israel, and the US over the weak foreign states like Ukraine, Palestine, Iran, Venezuela.
+One of the problems that's causing this is war.
+Witnessing wars from aggressors like Russia, Israel, and the US over weak foreign states like Ukraine, Palestine, Iran, Venezuela.
 Civil wars in countries like Myanmar, Sudan, and many African countries.
-Killing hundrends of thousands of innocent civilians.
+Killing hundreds of thousands of innocent civilians.
 All of this in the 21st century.
 And I'm supposed to be studying computers and publishing papers.

 Since most of us are unfamiliar with this subject and it feels like it's beyond our control, what do we do?
 What do I do?
 What do you do?

-Since most of us do not know how to react to these circumstances, the first thing we can do is to refuse ignorance as a coping mechanism.
-This is with no hesitation meant for my academic community in particular.
-Ironically we are one of the most embarassingly ignorant communities on this subject.
-I understand the impulse, the news is genuinely unbearable, and there's a real argument for protecting mental health.
+Since most of us do not know how to react to these circumstances, the first thing we can do is refuse ignorance as a coping mechanism.
+This is, with no hesitation, meant for my academic community in particular.
+Ironically, we are one of the most embarrassingly ignorant communities on this subject.
+I understand the impulse.
+The news is genuinely unbearable, and there's a real argument for protecting mental health.
 But there is a difference between managing media consumption and simply looking away.
-Consuming high quality information is helpful for most of the time.
+Consuming high-quality information is helpful most of the time.
 Informed people are harder to manipulate, and right now the entire political economy of war runs on public ignorance and manufactured consent.

 The third thing, and I say this as someone who works in technology, is to be deeply skeptical of the idea that our technological tools will save us.
 We are pouring extraordinary resources into technology, into the next platform, the next optimization.
 And I believe in that work.
 But technology does not have values.
 It reflects ours.
 And right now we are applying our most sophisticated tools to serving ads and maximizing engagement while using almost none of that capacity to strengthen democratic institutions, reduce corruption, or make power more accountable.